skrobinson/argparse/README.md

 ### Default Arguments

 `argparse` provides predefined arguments and actions for `-h`/`--help` and `-v`/`--version`.
-These default actions **exit** the program after displaying a help or version message, respectively.
-These defaults arguments can be disabled during `ArgumentParser` creation so that you can handle these arguments in your own way.
+By default, these actions will **exit** the program after displaying a help or version message, respectively.
+This exit does not call destructors, skipping clean-up of taken resources.

+These default arguments can be disabled during `ArgumentParser` creation so that you can handle these arguments in your own way.
 (Note that a program name and version must be included when choosing default arguments.)

 ```cpp
 argparse::ArgumentParser program("test", "1.0", default_arguments::none);